One of MC’s Materialities

 Most of the aluminum produced by Mozal is exported from Mozambique to other countries.
 The aluminum produced at Mozal accounts for around 20–30% of the country’s total exports.
 Today, aluminum is Mozambique’s number two export.
 Mozal has contributed significantly to Mozambique’s economy, helping to boost the country’s GDP per capita by more than three- fold over the past 25 years since the end of the civil war.
 The country’s enormous growth is often referred to as the “Miracle of Mozambique."

-Mozal currently employs over 1,000 full-time employees.
+Mozal currently employs approximately 1,000 full-time employees.
 Furthermore, the Mozal project has provided indirect employment opportunities to upwards of 10,000 people including subcontractors and stevedores.
 Locally hired Mozambicans make up more than 95% of the plant’s workforce.
 Mozal has been recruiting and providing robust education and training to employees since construction of the plant began in 1998.
 Notably, Mozal conducts extensive education and job training for all of its employees.
 This is both in an effort to ensure high product quality as well as to give employees necessary health and safety information.
 The project endeavors to increase opportunities for employees to discuss these matters, and at the same time has also laid out a smooth reporting system throughout the organizational structure.
 These initiatives have earned MC a strong reputation for developing skilled employees through its education and training initiatives.
 In addition, secondary processing companies that process Mozambique’s aluminum within the country have also begun operations since 2014, thereby contributing further to the region’s economic development.

 Mozal places great emphasis on social contribution activities.
 Through annual funding of around ¥200 million, Mozal engages in activities such as supporting small businesses in creating employment opportunities, putting in place mechanisms to support education and public health, and activities in other areas such as sports, culture and infrastructure.
 Examples include the construction of schools and anti-malaria clinics, as well as the provision of HIV education.
 Mozal also supports local economic activities through the promotion of local agriculture and the commercial sales of local crafts.
 Mozal has contributed over ¥4 billion to fund these activities on a cumulative basis.
 Going forward, Mozal remains committed to contributing to local communities through these initiatives.